 Making miso is something I have been wanting to try for a long time, but I was always pushed back by the long aging time (6 months!).
-Well, I finally decided to take the plunge and I'm sharing the process with you!
+Well, I finally decided to take the plunge, and I’m sharing the process with you!

-Miso (味噌) is a traditional Japanese condiment made from beans, rice, salt, and a mold, that is fermented from a few months to a few years.
-It is used to add umami and flavor to soups like miso-shiru, but can also be used in marinades, dressings, stews, ramen, and more.
+Miso (味噌) is a traditional Japanese condiment made from beans, rice, salt, and a mold that is fermented from a few months to a few years.
+It is used to add umami and flavor to soups like miso-shiru, but it can also be used in marinades, dressings, stews, ramen, and more.

 The miso we are making here is prepared using chickpeas and aged for 6 months.
 It has a delicate and complex flavor with a good balance of sweetness and saltiness.
-It is not as intense as red miso and much less salty.
+It is not as intense as red miso and is much less salty.
 If you are a miso connoisseur, this one is very close to shiro miso (my favorite!).

 Preparing miso is not only easy, but it's also quick.
 The hardest part is waiting!